The 1700s - Early Settlers

 The 1800s - Columbus Tustin

-Much of the Indian culture is only today being pieced together from archeological studies in the area.
+Much of Native American culture is only today being pieced together from archeological studies in the area.
 However, it is known that there had been an Indian village or gathering place around Red Hill.

-Although the Indians of that time were nomadic, when the Spanish came, they grouped the Indians according to which mission district they were in at the time and turned them from fishermen and harvesters of seasonal nuts and berries into farm workers.
-The Indians who lived in what is today the Tustin area were called the
+Although the Native Americans of that time were nomadic, when the Spanish came, they were according to which mission district they were in at the time and turned them from fishermen and harvesters of seasonal nuts and berries into farm workers.
+Native Americans who lived in what is today the Tustin area were called the

 Gabrielino Indians, for they were under the jurisdiction of the San Gabriel Mission.
 They were considered, according to the European standards of the time, to be